OhYash/KnowledgeDay/_posts/2020-11-02-psychedelics.md

 Short for Lysergic acid diethylamide <sub><sup>(I know you didn't read it.
 Neither did I)</sup></sub>, it is usually administered in illegal psychotherapy and meditation.
 It causes real hallucinations, that can change a person's perspective, personality and goals for life long.
 User experience may vary.
 Totally recommended if you hate your life and would like to have a different view.

 ## Ecstasy
 I just love that word.
-Feels like a rap lyric in itself. <sub><sup>(Not I'm not on drugsm trust me)</sup></sub>
+Feels like a rap lyric in itself. <sub><sup>(Not I'm not on drugs, trust me!)</sup></sub>
-Ecstasy is a recreational drug and causes increased awareness of one's senses.
+Ecstasy aka "love drug" is a recreational drug and causes increased awareness of one's senses.
 Focus on "senses", because it's usually used before having sex as it heightens your senses.
+Physical touch by others becomes pleasurable.
+Side effects include increased pulse rate and jaw clenching.

 https://www.serenityatsummit.com/drug-addiction/top-10-addictive-illegal-drugs/#:~:text=1%20Crack%20Cocaine.%20Crack%2C%20also%20known%20as%20crack,Benzodiazepines.%20...%209%20Ecstasy.%20...%2010%20Marijuana.%20